Advancing forensic science since 1995

-- The Forensic Information Data Exchange (FIDEX): Developed this new model, based on the National Information Exchange Model (NIEM), to facilitate the sharing of forensic data between law enforcement agencies, crime laboratories, and the courts.
+- The Forensic Information Data Exchange (FIDEX): Developed a model based on the National Information Exchange Model (NIEM) to facilitate sharing of forensic data between law enforcement agencies, crime laboratories, and the courts.
 (FY08_NIJ_18-5600)

 - Michigan Technical Assistance: Working in partnership with BJA, NFSTC assisted the Michigan State Police by providing forensic training and technical assistance in project management, coordination, planning, implementation and oversight.
 (FY09_BJA_19-6020)

 - Medical Examiner/Coroner Death Investigation: Provide forensic training for medical examiners and coroners to reduce the impact and drain on resources that providing this training can have on public crime laboratories.
 (FY09_NIJ_21-6260)

 - Pattern Evidence Training: Develop and deliver a Footwear/Tire Track and Ten Print training program to prepare pattern evidence examiners for certification testing.
 (FY09_NIJ_22-6270)